open-policy-agent/eopa/docs/eopa/reference/configuration/using-secrets/from-hashicorp-vault.md

     access_type: "token"
     token: "dev-only-token"

-    license:
+    keys:
-      key: "kv/data/license:data/key"
+      rsa.key: "kv/data/discovery/rsa:data/key"
 ```

-This will configure EOPA to extract its license key from the Vault key-value store located at `kv/data/license:data/key`
+This will configure EOPA to override the RSA public key used for bundle signing with the value at `kv/data/discovery/rsa:data/key`

 #### Advanced